 This wouldn’t be a problem for someone like Zydrunas Savickas (world’s strongest man) since 5lb on his 500lb press would only be a 1% increment.
 But for most mortal lifters like yourself, microloading is the way to go to reduce these percentages in lift increments.

 As I mentioned, you’ll need fractional plates for microloading.
 You can easily buy these plates online if you have the money and don’t have the time to make them.

-If you do decide to buy them, here are 4 recommended fractional plates on Amazon, you can’t go wrong with any of these.
+If you do decide to buy them, here are 4 recommended fractional plates on Amazon.

 When I decided to start microloading, it came to me as a shocker how expensive these plates were.
 But again, if you have the spare money, go ahead and pick some up from Amazon.

 Anyways, I decided to make them myself.
 Yes, DIY Fractional Plates!